Table of Contents

 The claim that Xarelto has no dietary restrictions may not be entirely accurate.
 The Canadian Medical Association Journal published an article in 2012 that indicates more than 85 drugs are known to interact with grapefruit.

-Despite Xarelto’s absence of dietary restriction warnings, it may be best to avoid grapefruit (and its close relatives) to decrease adverse drug reaction and side effects risk.
+Despite Xarelto’s absence of dietary restriction warnings, it may be best to avoid grapefruit (and its close relatives) to decrease adverse drug reactions and side effects.
+At Canada Drug Warehouse, patients are our number one priority, so if you have any questions, you can contact our responsive care team seven days a week.

 When you search Xarelto, it indicates that over 250 drugs are known to interact with Xarelto; over 100 of those are major drug interactions.
 Despite the easy access to online information, it is crucial to speak with your doctor to inform them of all your medications so they can prevent drug interactions.